rubensayshi/gw2spidy/README.md

 If you want to run the code that spiders through the trade market then you'll need command line access, if you just want to run the frontend code (and get a database dump from me) then you can live without ;)

 ### Memcache
-Using memcached daemon and PHP Memcache lib to easily cache some stuff in memory (item and type data).
+Using memcache daemon and PHP Memcache lib to easily cache some stuff in memory (item and type data).
-However, everything will work fine without memcached, if you have memcached installed but don't want the project to use it then define MEMCACHED_DISABLED in your config.inc.php and set it to true.
+However, everything will work fine without memcache, if you have memcache installed but don't want the project to use it then define MEMCACHED_DISABLED in your config.inc.php and set it to true.
+You DO need the php5-memcache library, but it won't use memcache for anything ;)

+*Note* that you need `php5-memcache` not `php5-memcached`

 ### Redis
 The spidering code uses a custom brew queue and some custom brew system to make sure we don't do more then x amount of requests.